Written by: Nicky Barker, Founder of Little Ones & Paediatric Sleep Specialist

 I am an Accredited Practising Dietitian and Nutritionist from Australia.
 I studied at university for 3 years in Perth at ECU and then finished off the last 2 years of my qualifications at USC in Queensland.
 I have worked in private practice as well as in a hospital setting.

-Why did you want to pair up with us at Little Ones to create the Baby Nutrition Program?
+Why did you want to pair up with us at Little Ones to create our Nutrition Programs?

-What was your process when writing the Nutrition Program?
+What was your process when writing the Nutrition Programs?

 My biggest pet peeve is educational information that is non-engaging, incorrect or confusing.
 Therefore, I had three main goals when writing the Baby Nutrition Program: